Two A Rated Round Rock ISD Middle Schools Compared

 | Closing the Gaps | B | A |

 The two schools share the same overall A rating but get there differently.
-Pearson Ranch earns its A on the strength of Student Achievement (A), while Walsh earns its A on the strength of Closing the Gaps (A).
-Both pull a B in School Progress.
+Pearson Ranch earns its A on the strength of School Progress (A), while Walsh earns its A on the strength of Closing the Gaps (A).
+Both earn an A in Student Achievement.

 For the full breakdown, visit the Pearson Ranch Middle page or the Walsh Middle School page.